telefonicaid/fiware-skuld/README.rst

 1) Change to the tests/acceptance folder of the project if not already on it
 2) Assign the PYTHONPATH environment variable executing "export PYTHONPATH=../.."
-3) Run lettuce_tools with appropriate params (see available ones with the -h option)
+3) Run behave features/ --tags ~@skip --junit --junit-directory testreport.

 Tools
 -----